 Is there additional funding specified for HB 8 beyond the base tier and performance tier funding?

-What is the new FAST Program?
+What is the FAST Program?

 The Financial Aid for Swift Transfer (FAST) program provides funding to participating public institutions of higher education so they can offer dual credit courses to educationally disadvantaged students at no cost to these students.